-Will race equality be a factor in the selection of tenderers?
+Will race equality be a factor in selecting tenderers?

-Yes, all local authorities will want to know that you do not have a history of discrimination, and for certain contracts they will want to know you have the technical capacity to meet the race equality standards necessary to perform the contract.
+Yes, all authorities will want to know that you do not have a history of discrimination, and for certain contracts they will want to know you have the technical capacity to meet the race equality standards necessary to perform the contract.
 The extent to which your past record on race equality in employment or service delivery will be taken into account will, of course, depend on the contract.